erikeldridge/app-quality-cookbook/testability/spaghetti.md

 	* user id --> user name
 * accepts a contact identifier
 * determines the appropriate map to look up the identifier
-* looks up the identifer to resolve the user id
+* looks up the identifier to resolve the user id
 * returns null or user id
 * looks up the user id to resolve the name
 * returns an empty string or the name